ShadowNate/MISETranslator/README.md

 Using the fonts' mod tool
 ============================================
-The translator tool is intended to be used by translator teams that can't re-use the Latin alphabet, because their native language contains many non-Latin characters.
+The translator tool is intended to be used by translation teams for whom the Latin alphabet does not suffice, because their native language contains many non-Latin characters.
 In such cases the font mod tool MUST be used to create extended font files.
 In general, all FONT (.font) and corresponding PNG (.png) files must be replaced by the modified ones created by the font mod tool.
 Different font/PNG files correspond to different menus/dialogues and also various resolution settings.